The Grasshopper Problem on the Sphere: Acknowledgements

 \section{Acknowledgements}

 We thank Carlo Piovesan for generously sharing unpublished numerical results including some of the lawn types described in this work.
 Some of the results in this paper have been derived using the healpy and HEALPix numerical packages.
-Portions of the spherical harmonics exposition benefited from assistance from ChatGPT (OpenAI).
-All statements were independently verified by the authors.
+Portions of the spherical harmonics exposition benefited from suggestions from ChatGPT (OpenAI).
+All statements were independently drafted and verified by the authors.

 This work is supported by the NSF under Grant No. PHY-2112738 and Grant No. OSI-2328774 (OG and DL).
 OG also acknowledges support under NSF Grant No. PHY-2441282.
 The work of DL was supported in part by College of Science and Mathematics Dean's Doctoral Research Fellowship through fellowship support from Oracle, project ID R0000000025727.
-AK acknowledges financial support from the UK Quantum Communications Hub grant no. EP/T001011/1 and project OPP640, funded by the Science and Technology Facilities Council's International Science Partnerships Fund.
+AK acknowledges financial support from project OPP640, funded by the Science and Technology Facilities Council's International Science Partnerships Fund.
 AK was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Research, Innovation and Science.